Djamel-Ali/line-follower-robot/README.md

 # A Line Follower Robot (using ev3dev-lang-java) :
 ___
-## PART I : Hello World
+## PART I : Hello World and other basic programs

-This repository contains an example ready to be used with The ev3dev-lang-java libraries (this example displays 'Hello World').
+This repository contains some examples ready to be used with The ev3dev-lang-java libraries.

 ## Prerequisites